peterchang77/dl_tutorial/README.md

 # Overview

-This repository contains the code examples and prerequisite materials for the hands-on Deep Learning Tutorial at the ISMRM Machine Learning Workshop 2018, as well as instructions for creating a new AWS EC2 GPU instance pre-configured with all the required Python dependencies, CUDA/cudNN libraries and training data for following along the course.
+This repository contains the code examples and prerequisite materials for the hands-on Deep Learning Tutorial at the ISMRM Machine Learning Workshop 2018, as well as instructions for creating a new AWS EC2 GPU instance pre-configured with all the required Python dependencies, CUDA/cuDNN libraries and training data for following along the course.

+If you wish to follow along on Amazon, proceed with the instructions here to create your own personal EC2 instance which you will use to train neural networks.
+The cost for a minimum single GPU `p2.xlarge` instance is approximately $0.90/hour.
+If you wish to follow along locally, feel free to clone this repository onto your own computer.
+A toy dataset is provided in `dl_tutorial/data` so that the code provided here can be executed.
+Alternatively, the Jupyter notebooks (`*.ipynb`) can be browsed directly on Github and can be found in the `dl_tutorial/code` directory of this repository.

+### Steps

 1. How to create a new AWS EC2 instance.
 2. How to access the  AWS EC2 instance.
 3. How to run Jupyter notebook.

+**NOTE:** You should try to complete steps (1) and (2) above several days BEFORE the session as a new AWS user will by default need to complete a separate request for GPU-enable instances (requires up to 24 hours for approval).

 ### Template AMI